-If you can perform this exercise with your bodyweight, gradually add weight until you are unable to complete sets of 10 reps.
+If you can perform this as a calisthenic or weight workout – with your bodyweight, gradually add weight until you are unable to complete sets of 10 reps.

-Lunges are also a very straightforward exercise.
+Lunges are also a very straightforward exercise with a treasure trove of benefits.
+But first, you need to figure out just how many lunges you should do in a day to avoid overdoing it.
 Step forward with one leg, and lower your back knee to the floor.
 Use your forward leg to rise back to your upright position.

 The floor press is a dumbbell bench press that you do from the floor.
 Lay on your back, and press your dumbbells in a dumbbell bench press motion.